weaverryan/turbo-morph-tom-select-reproducer/README.md

-# Turbo Morphing + TomSelect
+# TomSelect "reinitializing"

-This repository shows example "bad behavior" when morphing occurs while using a JavaScript library (e.g. TomSelect) that modifies the DOM.
+This repository shows an example of a page reloading via Ajax and TomSelect "losing" its selected value.

 ## Reproducing the Issue

 1. `git clone git@github.com:weaverryan/turbo-morph-tom-select-reproducer.git`
 2. Get a web server running - as simple as `php -S localhost:8000` or anything else.
 3. Open the page.
 TomSelect will transform the `select` into a rich element.
+Yay!
-   Click the `Same page navigate` to trigger a morph.
+   If you click "Ajax Reload", TomSelect is successfully destroyed and recreated.

-The result is that the HTML added by TomSelect is lost.
-However, the Stimulus controller wasn't removed, so it's not disconnected and reconnected.
-There are also no values or targets that are lost that we could respond to.
+4. However, if you change the value (e.g. to "Ice Cream") and then click "Ajax Reload", TomSelect is destroyed and recreated, but the value is lost.